GirishTabaraddi/TicTacToe/README.md

 ### 1.1 Requirements

-Your task is to develop a console based version of the board game TicTacToe
+The task is to develop a console based version of the board game TicTacToe

-- The game consists of a 3x3 board.
+- The game consists of a 3x3/4x4/5x5 board.
 - On every position, the players place a “x” (player 1) or a “o” (Player 2) stone.
 - The first player, who has 3 stones in a row (horizontally, vertically or diagonally) wins the game.